sigmod/sqlpp/document.md

     ]

 ### <a id="SQL_select">SQL-style select
-In SQL++, all traditional SQL-style select clauses could be expressed by `SELECT ELEMENT`.
+In SQL++, all traditional SQL-style select clauses are supported and can be expressed by `SELECT ELEMENT`.
 For example, `SELECT exprA AS fieldA, exprB AS fieldB` is a syntactic suger of `SELECT ELEMENT { 'fieldA': expr1, 'fieldB': exprB }`.

     SELECT user.alias user_alias, user.name user_name
     FROM FacebookUsers user